 Fiona Subotsky's blog Dracula for Doctors will let you dip into medicine, botany and more in Dracula, the 1897 Gothic horror novel by Bram Stoker.
 Her book Dracula for Doctors is on its way.

-We also recommended reading 'The history of psychiatry: personal reflections' by psychiatrist and historian Allan Beveridge.
+We also recommended reading 'The history of psychiatry: personal reflections' (pdf) by psychiatrist and historian Allan Beveridge.

 - Documentaries on YouTube.
-Some are controversial, most contains historic images or oral history interviews.
+Some are controversial, most contain historic images or oral history interviews.

 - Wellcome Library